You have a great social life, a beautiful girlfriend, a lot of free time and a great job you love.

 The important here is to do something that’s uncomfortable every day.

-I, for instance, began working out every day only because I hated it.
+I, for instance, began working out every single day only because I hated it and until I realized it I was able to push myself way more than before.

 Leave the victimhood behind

-By taming the voice in your head that keeps telling you that you’re the victim, you’ll be able to realize that we’re not what happens to us but we’re what we do.
+By taming the voice in your head that keeps telling you that you’re the victim, you’ll be able to realize that we’re not what happens to us but we’re what we do about it.

-Sometimes all it takes is a deep belief in yourself, working harder and a leap of faith.
+Sometimes all it takes is a belief in yourself, hard word and a leap of faith.

 Fix your diet